About coughing up blood

 - frothy blood-streaked sputum – sputum is saliva (liquid produced in your mouth) and phlegm (a thick liquid produced, especially when a person has a cold)

 The blood is usually from your lungs.
-It’s often the result of prolonged coughing or a chest infection.
+It’s often the result of coughing for long periods or a chest infection.

 Mostly, if you cough up blood, the bleeding will stop on its own.
 In about five per cent of people (who cough up blood for the first time) the bleeding will be severe.